 Regularly draining the hot tub is one of the jobs that should be on your agenda to maintain the water quality.
 Once it's empty, cleaning is easy, and the water can then be replaced so the spa is a pleasure to step into every day.

-How to drain a hot tub
+How to drain a hot tub in 4 easy steps

 'It's important to drain a hot tub regularly for a number of reasons,' explains Sallie Leslie-Golding from BISHTA (The British and Irish Spa and Hot Tub Association).
 'A hot tub is a relatively small body of water with a relatively high concentration of bathers (certainly when compared, for example, with a swimming pool).
 Sanitizing chemicals are added to the water to control potentially harmful microorganisms and deal with other pollutants that can enter the water during use.
 Over time, the water chemical balance becomes harder to manage, and it loses its characteristic sparkle and becomes lank and lifeless.'